klauseduard/under-over-models/chapters/03-organizational-models.md

 3. **Adaptive Structural Reconfiguration:** Create organizational structures that can temporarily increase or decrease in complexity as needed, implementing [Ashby's Law of Requisite Variety](https://en.wikipedia.org/wiki/Variety_(cybernetics)) by modulating the appropriate level of structural detail based on environmental conditions.
 This approach is supported by Alves et al.'s research on configuring viable systems during crises [[4]](https://www.sciencedirect.com/science/article/pii/S0377221724002340).

 4. **Complexity Pattern Recognition:** Leverage AI's analytical capabilities to recognize patterns in organizational behavior and identify where existing structures are overfitting or underfitting, a capability described in Cognitive Talent Solutions' white paper on organizational network analysis and AI integration [[5]](https://www.cognitivetalentsolutions.com/organizational-network-analysis-ona-concept-use-cases-and-integration-of-ai-capabilities/).
+AI-enhanced organizational network analysis can:
+   - Visualize both formal and informal relationships that exist within organizations
+   - Map actual communication flows versus theoretical structures
+   - Identify informal leaders who can be positioned as early adopters of AI integration
+   - Detect organizational silos and bottlenecks that may impede information flow
+   - Pinpoint where employees act as bridges between otherwise disconnected groups

+   This approach provides empirical evidence of how organizational structures actually function versus how they were designed, offering a data-driven foundation for determining whether structures are appropriately complex or unnecessarily rigid.

 5. **Temporal Continuity Management:** Design organizational processes that can leverage extended operational timeframes of AI systems while ensuring effective handoffs and information flow between human and AI working periods.
 This is illustrated in early field deployments of always-on AI agents [[6]](https://gloriumtech.com/custom-ai-agent-development/). *Rigorous human-factor studies are still pending; pilot carefully before large-scale rollout.*